NeotokyoRebuild/NeotokyoRebuild.github.io/src/blog/2024-11-02/index.md

 ### Deathmatch

-Deathmatch is the free-for-all equivalent to TDM with both CTG capture points & ghosts disabled, and enables respawning.
+Deathmatch is the free-for-all equivalent to TDM with both CTG capture points & ghost disabled, and enables respawning.
 Win by achieving 50 XP or after the timer runs out (10.25 minutes)

 The new ConVars for these settings are as follows: